 The all-in cost of a prenup can be expensive, in some cases as much as $10k - per partner.
 The cost typically includes attorney fees for drafting and reviewing the agreement, as well as any necessary consultations and negotiations.
 Attorneys generally charge hourly, so more often than not, each partner may end up with a surprise bill at the end of the process.
 When you get a First Agreement, there are no pricey retainers.
 No bill-by-the-hour.
 We are a convenient and transparent online platform that can create a prenup with one flat rate — saving valuable time and thousands of dollars in legal fees so you and your partner can focus on the future.

-We can help as long as at least one of you is or will be living in the state of California, you understand that the agreement is governed by California law, and you and your partner are both over the age of 18.
+We can help as long as at least one of you is or will be living in the state in which you intend to get your prenup, you understand that the agreement is governed by the laws of that state, and you and your partner are both over the age of 18.

-Our company is founded and built in California.
+We currently serve couples who are residing in, or intend to reside in, California,New York, Washington, and Arizona.
 We are quickly expanding to support couples in all states.
 Sign up here to get on our waitlist and receive an email when we're available in your state.

-We keep your data safe with our First Protect security policy.
-Any data you share with us is encrypted.
+We will never sell your information to third parties and any data you share with us is encrypted.
 We store, use, and protect your data in compliance with the most up-to-date data privacy regulations.
 We use a secure payment gateway and do not store payment credentials or card information.
-We will never sell your information to third parties.
 For more information, visit our privacy policy.